kuzzleio/documentation-old/src/sdk-reference/security/get-user-rights.md

 ---

-### Callback response
+### Callback Response

-Resolves to an array of objects.
+Returns an array of objects.